top of page

 Today the smokin' hot fiddler, Katie Jane Lubiens, brings the fiery energy to the Katie Jane Band.
 With her unstoppable dancing feet and blazing fingers, she turns every performance into a party.
 From her extensive classical training, Katie is able to meld her impeccable technique and beautiful tone with the passion and excitement she finds in the traditional Celtic fiddle tunes.

-In addition to performing together, Adam and Katie also started a musical outreach program called Hands On Music where they take old or damaged instruments and give them a new life with fun painted themes and inviting colorful lights.
-Adam and Katie take these special instruments to school assemblies, music festivals, and family friendly events all over the Northwest so kids of all ages can try playing an instrument for the first time!
+In addition to performing, Katie also started a musical outreach program called Hands On Music where she takes old or damaged instruments and give them a new life with fun painted themes and inviting colorful lights.
+The Katie Jane Band takes these special instruments to school assemblies, music festivals, and family friendly events all over the Northwest so kids of all ages can try playing an instrument for the first time!
 Their "Magical Music Petting Zoo" has been a huge part of their passion and goal to share the love of music making with future generations.
 To learn more visit www.handsonmusicevents.com!

 When not performing, Katie Jane has a full studio of students that she teaches a variety of musical genres from classical to Irish fiddle to Klezmer to bluegrass.
 She also teaches two group classes- an Irish fiddle class where students learn completely by ear and an ensemble class where students get the opportunity to play and perform in a small group setting.
 To learn more about lessons with Katie visit www.fiddlelessonspdx.com!